Health Care Guide Information

 Treatment of kidney stones:

-Most of the kidneys stones pass out through urine when you drink more water but large size stones need surgical or medical interventions.
+Most of the kidney stones pass out through urine when you drink more water, but large-sized stones need surgical or medical interventions.
 Following procedures are carried out for kidney stones.

-Lithotripsy (ESWL extracorporeal shockwaves lithotripsy): kidney stones are crushed by using shock waves .these wave are used externally as well as internally by inserting a scope through urethra to ureter and then kidneys.
-After this procedure patient id advised to drink more water at least three litters per day to remove the particles of crushed stones.
+Lithotripsy (ESWL, extracorporeal shockwave lithotripsy): Kidney stones are crushed by using shock waves.
+These wave are used externally as well as internally by inserting a scope through the urethra to the ureter and then the kidneys.
+After this procedure patient id advised to drink more water at least three liters per day to remove the particles of crushed stones.

 Open surgery: More complex and big stones which cannot be crushed through wave rays are surgically removed by open surgery.

-Drinking much water: Drinking more water prevents stone formation and removes tiny stones though urine.
-Furthermore, more water consumption prevents accumulation of minerals and crystals in kidneys.
+Drinking much water: Drinking more water prevents stone formation and removes tiny stones through urine.
+Furthermore, more water consumption prevents the accumulation of minerals and crystals in the kidneys.

 Painkillers: pain is reduced through painkillers.However,it does not treat the stone but provide relief from pain.
 More use of painkillers should be avoided as it leads to drug addiction as well as not good for kidneys.